-The award period is 36 months.
-Budgets, including the total "estimated funding" on the SF-424, must reflect 36 months of project activity.
+The award period is 36 months for new and continuation applications and 24 months for non-competitive applications.
+Budgets, including the total "estimated funding" on the SF-424, must reflect 36 or 24 months of project activity.
 OVW anticipates that the award period will start on October 1, 2025.